 What Is Pothos Plant?

 First things first, just what is a pothos plant?
-The Pothos plant, scientific name Epipremnum aureum, aka devil’s ivy, golden pothos, or money plant, is a hardy species of trailing vine with heart-shaped leaves.
-Its color is pretty unique, mostly light green with splashes of white and yellow.
+The Pothos plant, scientific name Epipremnum aureum, aka devil's ivy, golden pothos, or money plant, is a hardy species of trailing vine with heart-shaped leaves.
+Its color is pretty unique, mostly bright green with splashes of white and yellow.

 Why Is Pothos Plant Called Devil’s Ivy?